calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 # The Dickinson Climate Classification explained

-This is a new climate classification inspired by the Koppen system.
+This is a new climate classification inspired by the Köppen system that was created and developed by Caleb Dickinson.

-It is generally more granular and includes more edge cases than the Koppen system.

-This method produces hundreds of possible climates; many of which are hypothetical.
+This system produces hundreds of possible climates; many of which are hypothetical.</p>

-This system has the advantage of the ability to accuratly describe hypothetical climates which may occur in the future due to climate change.
+This system has the advantage of the ability to accuratly describe hypothetical climates which may occur in the future due to climate change.</p>

-This could be useful in the future as humans continue to warm the earth with fossil fuels.
+This could be useful in the future as humans continue to warm the earth with fossil fuels.</p>

-This system, being more generally more granular in many ways than the Koppen, better illustrates the differences between each of the new extreme climates we will see in the future.
+This system, being more generally more granular than the Köppen, better illustrates the differences between each of the new extreme climates we will see in the future, as well as the climates we see today</p>

-This could even have importance in determining habitability in high emissions (business as usual) warming scenarios.

-This system also, because of its edge cases, illustrates some intresting climate factors that may not be obvious on the Koppen.
+This system, because of its edge cases, illustrates some intresting climate factors that are not measured in the Köppen system.</p>

-Each climate is measured with 3 letters.
+Each climate is measured with 2 or 3 parts, depending if the climate is is classified by aridity.

-The first letter measures climate zones by measuring the average temperature of the coldest month in Celsius.
+The first part measures climate zones by measuring the average temperature of the coldest month in Celsius.

 H = Hypercaneal.
 50 and above (hypothetical)

 X = Uninhabitable.
 40 - 50 (hypothetical)

 Z = Ultratropical.
 30 - 40 (hypothetical)

 A = Supertropical.
 20 - 30

 B = Tropical.
 10 - 20

 C = Subtropical.
 0 - 10

 D = Temperate. -10 - 0

 E = Continental. -20 - -10

 F = Subarctic. -30 - -20